-3. Notice of Vacancies
+ARTICLE 11 - NOTICE OF VACANCIES

-- (a) Notice of all vacancies, including newly created jobs and training opportunities, will be posted on the bulletin boards and sent to the Union.
+11.01 Notice of all vacancies, including newly created jobs and training opportunities, will be posted on the bulletin boards and sent to the Union.
 Employees desiring to fill such vacancies will submit written applications within seven (7) days of such posting.
+Representations may be made by the Union and employees on behalf of any candidate by forwarding names to the employer representative named on the particular posting.

+Vacancies for New and Training Positions

+- 11.02 Vacancies for newly created and training positions will be awarded in accordance with the following principles: - (a) The required qualifications, as determined by the Employer will be set out in the job posting.
+In selecting the successful applicant, seniority will be the determining factor, provided the applicant possesses the qualifications as posted. - (b) Unsuccessful candidates for vacancy will be informed in writing of the reasons for not being selected.

+Vacancies for Full Time

-Representations may be made by the Union and employees on behalf of any candidate by forwarding names to the employer representative named on the particular posting. - (b) Vacancies for newly created and training positions will be awarded in accordance with the following principles: - (i) The required qualifications, as determined by the Employer will be set out in the job posting.
-In selecting the successful applicant, seniority will be the determining factor, provided the applicant possesses the qualifications as posted. - (ii) Unsuccessful candidates for vacancy will be informed in writing of the reasons for not being selected. - (c) Vacancies for Full Time positions will be awarded in accordance with the following principles: - (i) Employees who are fully trained and have performed successfully in the position posted will be awarded the full time position ahead of other employees who have not performed the role - (ii) Where there is more than one fully trained employee and they are all performing at an acceptable level, seniority will be the determining factor.
+- 11.03 Vacancies for Full Time positions will be awarded in accordance with the following principles: - (a) Employees who are fully trained and have performed successfully in the position posted will be awarded the full time position ahead of other employees who have not performed the role. - (b) Where there is more than one fully trained employee and they are all performing at an acceptable level, seniority will be the determining factor. - (c) Unsuccessful candidates for vacancy will be informed in writing of the reasons for not being selected. - 11.04 No employee will in any way be penalized for refusing to post into a vacancy. - 11.05 Employees who are promoted or transferred to a new position will be given a trial period of up to ninety (90) days.
+If an employee fails to demonstrate the required ability to perform the new job, or chooses to return to their former position, the Employer will return the employee to his/her previous position or one of equal rank, without loss of seniority and related benefits. - 11.06 Temporary Vacancies

+This applies to the following positions:

+- Nut Roaster

+- Kitchen Assistant

+- Extruder Operator

+- Warehouse Coordinator

+- Driver

+- APV/Imperial Operator

+- Fuji Operator

+- Lead Hand

+- Janitor

+- 11.07 When a temporary vacancy is created due to circumstances such as vacation or sickness, the vacancy shall be filled within the department in order of seniority by an employee who is qualified, trained and capable of performing the requirements of the vacant position.

+- 11.08 An employee is considered "capable" if they have required qualifications for the job, and have been awarded a training program or if they have successfully performed the job within the last 24 months.
+For Drivers and Warehouse Coordinators, this would require necessary licensing and lift truck certification.

+- 11.09 If a Lead Hand has the seniority to choose and be awarded a temporary job assignment and is not acting as a Lead Hand, he or she will forfeit the Lead Hand rate while performing the temporary job.

+ARTICLE 12 - NEW CLASSIFICATIONS

+12.01 Should the Employer create a new job or substantially change the duties or functions of an existing job, compensation will be negotiated between the Employer and the Union.

+ARTICLE 13 - TRAINING AND EDUCATION